tmont/fmpl/README.md

 {% while expression %}{% endwhile %} basic while loop
 {% block name %}{% endblock %}       create a block
 {% include name %}                   include another template

+Append "-" to any of the above opening tags will trim previous whitespace.

 Returns 0 if it worked, 1 if it didn't.
 ```